CUSP-NYU/RCF/README.md

 ```
 sftp  <YOUR_CUSP_ID>@staging.cusp.nyu.edu
 ```
-you will be prompted with the following
+You will be prompted with the following:
 ```
 sftp>
 ```